x13a/WyFy/README.md

 Tiny app to change Wi-Fi state via broadcast.
 Useful to bypass Google limitation on apps targeting `API 29` and higher.

+You have to sent a broadcast message to `me.lucky.wyfy/.ControlReceiver` with one of the actions below.

 Actions:
 * me.lucky.wyfy.action.SET_ON
 * me.lucky.wyfy.action.SET_OFF
+* me.lucky.wyfy.action.TOGGLE

 ## Permissions